Watch PAX West Insider now!

 If you land on an available (ie. not currently owned by a player) property, you can choose to buy the property for the value printed on the card.
 If you decide to pass on buying the property, the property is auctioned between all of the players.
 A player who passes on buying a property at its printed cost can choose to bid on the same property.
 There is no set starting bid; whoever bids first sets the starting bid.
 Bidding continues until the highest bidder wins the card.

 When you purchase a property, you pay its cost to the bank and take the matching title deed card.
-From then on, if another player lands on that property, they must pay rent to you equal to the property’s rent value.
+From then on, if another player lands on that property, they must pay rent to the owner equal to the property’s rent value.
 This can be increased by adding houses and hotels to a property.
 If a property is mortgaged (by flipping the title deed card over), rent is not collected until it is unmortgaged again.

 If a player lands on a property you own and you do not ask for rent before the next player rolls their dice, you have missed your chance and cannot collect the rent.
 So make sure you pay attention!